Moving Checklist

 • Start measuring furniture.
 There’s nothing worse than realizing your new couch won’t fit through the door on move-in day!

-• Change your address for bills, mail, packages, online sites, etc. You can visit Canada post either online or in person and fill out the form to redirect your mail.
+• Change your address for bills, Credit Cards, mail, packages, online sites, mobility company, associations, employers, family and friends, etc. You can visit Canada post either online or in person and fill out the form to redirect your mail.
 One of the most common complaints from buyers is that they continue to receive your mail, so re-directing it in advance will save both you and the new owner any hassle.

-• Notify GCRA and Service Ontario for changes to your ID and tax information about your relocation
+• Notify GCRA and Service Ontario, Service Canada for changes to your ID, benefits and tax information about your relocation and new address.

 • Create a room-by-room inventory.
 This may seem tedious, but it will really help if you need to file a claim for lost/damaged goods.